Last updated: Jan 20, 2022

-Jebel Hafeet mountain is one of the most spectacular places to see in the United Arab Emirates: located along the border with Oman, it offers a breathtaking view of the Rub’ al-Khali, the largest sand desert in the world, and the city of Al Ain, a wonderful oasis included in the UNESCO World Heritage lists.
+Located along the border with Oman, the Jebel Hafeet offers breathtaking views of Rub ‘al-Khali, the largest sand desert in the world, and the city of Al Ain, one of the most underrated cities in the UAE, which rises in the heart of a wonderful oasis in the desert recognized as a UNESCO World Heritage Site.

 1. Jebel Hafeet is the second highest mountain in the UAE

-The rugged mountain of Jebel Hafeet marks the border between Oman and the United Arab Emirates, and is considered part of the Hajar Mountains, which also includes Jebel Jais, the highest mountain in the UAE, located in the territory of Ras Al Khaimah.
+The rugged Jebel Hafeet mountain, which is considered to be part of the Hajar Mountains, marks the border between Oman and the United Arab Emirates.
+The Hajar Mountains are one of the major mountain ranges in the region, and also include Jebel Jais, the highest peak in the UAE, located in the emirate of Ras Al Khaimah.

-2. The road up Jebel Hafeet is recognized as one of the most scenic in the region
+2. The Jebel Hafeet mountain road is one of the most scenic in the UAE

-You can climb to the top of Jebel Hafeet by driving along a steep and winding road that starts from Al Ain and goes up to the Mercure Grand Jebel Hafeet Al Ain Hotel, from where you can enjoy a crazy view!
+You can get to the top of Jebel Hafeet by driving on a steep and winding mountain road.
+The road, which is wide and in excellent condition (which is why it often attracts motorcyclists and super car drivers), starts from Al Ain and leads up to the Mercure Grand Jebel Hafeet Al Ain Hotel, from where you can enjoy a crazy view!

 This road is particularly popular with road travel enthusiasts and cyclists, who come from all over the world to train on the challenging climb.

-3. The area around the Jebel Hafeet is included in the UNESCO World Heritage lists
+3. The area around the Jebel Hafeet is a UNESCO World Heritage Site

-Most of the archaeological finds from this area, such as artifacts dating from the Bronze and Iron Ages, can be seen in the museums of Al Ain.
+Fans and scholars from all over the world come here to visit these well-preserved tombs, located in a very scenic area, reachable by a good 4WD vehicle.
+Most of the archaeological finds from the Jebel Hafeet, such as artifacts dating from the Bronze and Iron Ages, can be seen in the interesting museums of Al Ain.

-5. The nearby city of Al Ain is one of the UAE’s most hidden gems and you just can’t miss it!
+5. Be sure to visit Al Ain, one of the UAE’s most hidden gems

 To visit Jebel Hafeet you have to head to Al Ain, a city of over 600,000 inhabitants located in the middle of the desert.